greeneryguru/greenery/doc/help.md

 Before integrating your Vesync outlets into Potnanny, you should first sign up for an account with Vesync.
 Then discover and configure the devices using the native VesyncOutlet mobile app.

 #### RF Wireless
 Potnanny also supports control of RF Wireless outlets.
-These can provide more reliable control over power outlets if you have weak or intermittent wifi support.
+These can provide more reliable control over power outlets if you have weak or intermittent wifi signal.
+Also, your Actions and Schedules will keep working, in the event of an internet outage.

 However, this requires technical expertise with electronics (and, possibly, soldering), as you will need to connect 433Mhz/315Mhz transmit and receive modules to your raspberry pi.